 It's pretty clear that any of those guys would greatly improve the staff.
 My favorite is Rich Harden since he should cost less due to his injury history and is a clear ace whenever he takes the mound.
 Bedard may be dealing with an injury and Sabathia will probably cost more in talent than what the Phillies have to offer, or would be willing to part with.

 Of course, the next question is who would loose their spot in the rotation.
-After Hamels, here's the line on the other 4 starters:
+After Hamels, here's the baseball analytics on the other 4 starters:

 2-6 Record, 4.86 ERA, 49K